Domain-aware priors stabilize, not merely enable, vertical federated learning in data-scarce coral multi-omics: Author summary

 \section{Author summary}

-Coral reefs are increasingly threatened by climate-driven heat stress, but understanding how corals respond at the molecular level requires integrating many different types of biological data, including genes, proteins, metabolites, and associated microbes.
-These measurements are often generated by different laboratories and are difficult to analyze together, especially when only a small number of coral samples are available.
+Coral reefs are increasingly threatened by climate-driven heat stress, but understanding how corals respond at the molecular level requires integrating multiple types of biological data, such as genes, proteins, metabolites, and microbes.
+These measurements are often generated by separate laboratories and difficult to combine, especially when only a small number of coral samples are available.

-In this study, we address this challenge by developing a privacy-preserving federated learning framework that allows multiple research groups to collaboratively analyze multi-omic coral data without sharing their raw datasets.
-To make learning feasible in this data-scarce setting, we incorporate existing biological knowledge about coral stress responses to guide the selection of informative molecular features.
+In this study, we address this challenge by developing a privacy-preserving federated learning framework enabling multiple research groups to collaboratively analyze multi-omic coral data without sharing raw data.
+To address data scarcity, we incorporate biological knowledge about coral stress responses to guide the selection of informative molecular features.

 By filtering out noisy data to focus on biologically relevant features before model training, our approach improves the stability and reliability of federated learning models compared to generic methods that do not use domain knowledge.
 We show that this domain-aware strategy produces consistent results across repeated analyses and enables biologically interpretable insights into coral stress responses.